 - They’ll also ask you about your mental and medical history.

 - You will be given an inmate ID.

 - All of your personal property will be taken away from you and stored until you get released.

 - They will let you use the telephone to call a member of your family, friend, or bondsman to arrange bail.

-- If they expect that you will make bail and be released quickly, they will let you skip the jumpsuit and keep wearing your own clothes, but if you are not expected to make bail quickly you you will be given a jail jumpsuit.
+- If they expect that you will make bail and be released quickly, they will let you skip the jumpsuit and keep wearing your own clothes, but if you are not expected to make bail quickly you will be given a jail jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If so, please tell us what happened.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Can you tell us secrets that could help others to get through jail intake?

 Click here to share your story